 CAN I PUT MY VEGETABLE OIL ON THE EYE CONTOUR?

-Yes, but…not if your eye area is very thin!
-This could create so-called milium grains, these little hard white balls that can appear if products that are too rich are applied.
+Yes, but… not if your eye area is very thin!
+This could create what are called milium grains: these small hard white balls which can appear in the event of application of too rich products.

 Prefer a daytime application if you wake up with puffy eyes in the morning.
-Indeed, during the day the eye is in motion, which causes the products that are applied to the eye contour to circulate.
+Indeed, during the day, the eye is in motion, which circulates the products that are applied to the eye contour.
 At night the area is less mobile and the oils can clog it up and you wake up looking tired.

-If you are prone to dark circles, Calophyle oil boosts micro-circulation.
+If you are prone to dark circles, calophyl oil boosts micro-circulation.